jawitmer/BayesTASArticle/README.md

 # BayesTASArticle
-File for Amer.
+Files for Amer.
 Stat. article on teaching Bayes